 Readers appreciate the optimistic view that is shown in this book.
 It also explores a new way of thinking about innovation, leading readers to find value in places where they did not expect to find it.

-What are your thoughts on these best entrepreneur books.
+What are your thoughts on these entrepreneur books?
 Does this list have the best entrepreneur books?
 Or are there some important gaps in the entrepreneur books chosen.

-Please share your own thoughts on these best books for entrepreneurs and any entrepreneur books you feel should be on the list but were overlooked for one reason or another.
+Please share your own thoughts on these books and any entrepreneur books you feel should be on the list but were overlooked for one reason or another.